4-Day Upper Lower Split For Beginners

 Rest

 Hold dumbbells in front of your thighs with a soft knee bend.
 Push your hips back and lower the dumbbells along your legs until you feel a strong hamstring stretch.
 Drive your hips forward to return.
+The video demonstrates the barbell version to show the movement pattern, but use dumbbells as described.

 Muscles Worked